Department of Health and Social Care: Location

 The department's headquarters and ministerial offices are at 39 Victoria Street, London.
 The department moved from its previous location in Richmond House, Whitehall in November 2017.
 Its other principal offices are Skipton House (Elephant and Castle), Wellington House near Waterloo station and Quarry House in Leeds.
-Wellington House is now mainly occupied by staff from the department's arms-length bodies.
+Wellington House is now mainly occupied by staff from the department's arm's-length bodies.
 New King's Beam House near Blackfriars Bridge was formerly a Department of Health office prior to the expiry of its lease in October 2011.
 Alexander Fleming House, Hannibal House and Eileen House (all in Elephant and Castle) were previously used by the department.
 The archives are at Nelson, Lancashire.

 Ministers

 The Department of Health and Social Care's ministers are as follows, with cabinet ministers in bold: